NatuurkundePracticumAmsterdam/ESP/Modulation_and_demodulation.md

 - Amplitude Modulation (AM).
 - Frequency Modulation (FM).
 - Pulse height- and pulse width modulation.
-- phase modulation.
+- Phase modulation.

-A consequence of modulation with a generally much lower carrier frequency, is that signal is shifted towards a frequency range around the carrier frequency.
+A consequence of modulation with a generally much lower input frequency, is that signal is shifted towards a frequency range around the carrier frequency.
 This offers some great advantages.
 - *Frequency Multiplexing:*\
 By choosing different carrier frequencies for different input signals (e.g. radio signals from different transmitters), these signals can simultaneously be transmitted or sent over a single cable.